kz26/PyExcelerate/README.md

 ```

-## Packaging with PyInstaller, cx\_freeze, py2exe, etc.
+## Packaging with PyInstaller.

-PyExelerate has been successfully tested with PyInstaller and cx\_freeze; py2exe should work as well.
-**However, you will need to manually copy the templates directory from PyExcelerate into your app's distribution.**
+PyInstaller is the only packager officially supported by PyExcelerate.
+Copy hook-pyexcelerate.py to your PyInstaller hooks directory.

 ## Support
 Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.